mattdimi/DLPSRP/README.md

 ### Data modules
 These modules are responsible for data preparation and standardization:

-- `MyDataLoader.py`: Class to load the data used
+- `MyDataLoader.py`: Class to load the data used.
-- `MyDataset.py`: Dataset class to load data into a `torch.utils.data.Dataset`
+- `MyDataset.py`: Dataset class to load data into a `torch.utils.data.Dataset`.

 ### Portfolio optimization modules
 These modules are responsible for building the precision matrix of the returns, performing portfolio construction given a set of expected returns, and backtesting the strategies considered:

-- `BackTester.py`: Class to run backtests on portfolios
+- `BackTester.py`: Class to run backtests on portfolios.
 - `PortfolioConstructor.py`: Portfolio construction class.
 Support regression and classification models.
 - `PrecisionMatrixBuilder.py`: Class to compute the precision matrix for a given set of returns and a given set of parameters.

 ### Forecasting modules
 These modules are responsible for defining the deep learning models considered in this study and using these models to generate forecasts:

-- `networks.py`: Class that encompasses all the networks considered in this study except for TFT
+- `networks.py`: Class that encompasses all the networks considered in this study except for TFT.
 - `TFT.py`: Module to fine-tune, train and test the Temporal Fusion Transformer.
-Temporal Fusion Transformer having a very specific architecture, we choose to dedicate a whole module for it
+Temporal Fusion Transformer having a very specific architecture, we choose to dedicate a whole module for it.
-- `Model.py`: Class to define a model by its name, type (`classification` | `regression`) and class which is the actual trainable model
+- `Model.py`: Class to define a model by its name, type (`classification` | `regression`) and class which is the actual trainable model.
 - `Forecaster.py`: Class to build forecasts on a given dataset given a set of different models.

 ## Requirements and installation

-To be able to run the code in the package and the notebooks, please install the package requirements using the command from your CLI:
+To be able to run the code in the package and the notebooks, please install the package requirements using the following command from your CLI:

 `pip install -r requirements.txt`